 Let’s take a look at what pH means and where your tap water lands on the pH balance scale.

 The pH balance scale determines how acidic or alkaline a specific substance is.
 The scale ranges from 0-14, and 7 is considered “neutral.”
 If a water sample falls below 7 on the pH scale, it is deemed acidic, and if the water has a pH level higher than 7, it is considered alkaline.

 The EPA guidelines recommend that pH levels in tap water remain between 6.5 - 8.5.
 These levels will vary depending on individual location but will most likely be alkaline rather than a neutral 7.
 Your water’s pH level should also indicate whether the water is hard or soft.
 A pH level above 8.5 points to hard water, and a pH level below 6.5 suggests soft water.

-The ideal pH level for drinking water is a neutral 7; however, it is more productive to place higher importance on ridding your water of contaminants rather than achieving the perfect pH balance.
+The ideal pH level for drinking water is a neutral 7, but as long as it's between the EPA-recommended range of 6.5-8.5 you should be fine.
+If it falls outside that range, you may have a serious problem that needs to be addressedd as soon as possible.
+In most cases, however, it is more productive to place higher importance on ridding your water of contaminants rather than achieving the perfect pH balance.
 Although the tap water that flows through your home is treated, many unhealthy pollutants can seep into the water from pipes and groundwater.

 Improving Water Quality

 If you suspect the water in your home may be polluted, scheduling a water testing with our professionals is the first step to improving your home’s water quality.
 Our team will assess the results, provide you with a detailed report, and suggest next steps.
 We offer a variety of water treatment systems and services designed to tackle unwanted water pollutants.
 You can rely on our dedicated water treatment experts to help you achieve your goal of cleaner water in your home.